Community Info from our Cleveland County Attorneys

-Cleveland County towns and cities include Belwood, Boiling Springs, Casar, Earl, Fallston, Grover, Kings Mountain, Lattimore, Lawndale, Mooresboro, Patterson Springs, Polkville, Waco.
+Cleveland County towns and cities include Belwood, Boiling Springs, Casar, Earl, Fallston, Grover, Kings Mountain, Lattimore, Lawndale, Mooresboro, Patterson Springs, Polkville, and Waco.

 Cleveland County looks forward to much industrial growth in the coming years.
 Ranked in the top ten Best Small Markets by Southern Business and Development Magazine, County officials have many incentives in place, working closely with the Charlotte Regional Partnership to attract new businesses to the area.
 Cleveland County’s geographic location makes it ideal for manufacturing and distribution firms, with four major interstates within its borders, I-85, I-77, I-40, and I-26.
 Three new industrial parks have been created and the present economy is diverse and stable.
 Site Selection Magazine has ranked Shelby and Kings Mountain as two of the top one hundred small cities for corporate relocation.

-Cleveland County, North Carolina prides itself in retaining family values and an excellent quality of life.
+Cleveland County, North Carolina prides itself in retaining family values and excellent quality of life.
 Housing costs remain low and community spirit stays high.
 Recreational opportunities abound among the gorgeous landscape of the County, and employment is available locally or in the larger cities for a short commute.
 Cleveland County residents feel they have it all.

 If you are in need of a lawyer, contact us today to get started with a confidential consultation about your case.
-Teddy, Meekins & Talbert, P.L.L.C., serve clients in Cleveland County and surrounding counties and offer services that help with criminal law, larceny, drug offense, car accidents, works compensation, and more much.
+Teddy, Meekins & Talbert, P.L.L.C., serve clients in Cleveland County and surrounding counties and offer services that help with criminal law, larceny, drug offense, car accidents, workers' compensation, and more much.
 We look forward to helping you.